 Last night I felt like killing some time via Universal horror movies!
 Always a good idea.
 I watched this film, and The Black Cat (1941), neither of which I had seen before.
-I will link my thoughts on the latter film as soon as I review it 🙂 Man-Made Monster was released in 1941 and … Continue reading Man-Made Monster (1941) – Review
+I will link my thoughts on the latter film if I review it.
+Man-Made Monster was released in 1941 and was directed by … Continue reading Man-Made Monster (1941) – Review

 The monsters of Universal's classic horror movies served as my gateway into classic films in general.
 Today, Universal has officially launched their new monster-themed movie series, branded "Dark Universe".
 Additionally, their Bride of Frankenstein movie is set for release in February 2019.
 Witness the beginning of a #DarkUniverse. pic.twitter.com/8g9eIbQfGa — #DarkUniverse (@darkuniverse) May 22, 2017 … Continue reading Horror Classics You Should See